csharpfritz/csharp_with_csharpfritz/sessions/Season-07/0703/README.md

 ## Interacting with Storage using C#

+### Blobs

-See blob demos at: https://learn.microsoft.com/azure/storage/blobs/storage-blob-dotnet-get-started
+See blob demos at: https://learn.microsoft.com/azure/storage/blobs/storage-blob-dotnet-get-started and the `BlobDemos.cs` file in the src folder

+### Queues

+See the queue demos at: https://learn.microsoft.com/azure/storage/queues/storage-dotnet-how-to-use-queues?tabs=dotnet

+***Recommendation***
+Always push and read messages from a queue using Base64 encoding.
+This avoids any issues with storage in XML format

+### Tables

+See the tables demos at: https://learn.microsoft.com/azure/cosmos-db/table/quickstart-dotnet